joshuagryphon/plastid/docs/source/quickstart.rst

             Because excellent alignment tools -- `bowtie`_, `Tophat`_, and others --
-            already exist, and because choosing alignment parameters involves careful consideration, :data:`yeti` does not perform this step.
+            already exist, and because choosing alignment parameters involves careful consideration, :data:`plastid` does not perform this step.

             For help on performing alignments, and a discussion of the subtleties involved, see the documentation for the read alignment program you use.